hwameistor/hwameistor/docs/docs/volumes_and_nodes/create_hwameistor_volumes/disk_volumes.md

 ### 1. Prepare Disk Storage Node

-It is necessary to ensure that the storage node has available capacity.
+Ensure that the storage node has sufficient available capacity.
 If there is not enough capacity, please refer to [Expanding LVM Storage Nodes](../node_expansion/disk_nodes.md).

 Check for available capacity using the following command: